 Don’t exclude leadership!
-Executives play a huge role in internal communications.
+Executives play a huge role in improving internal communications.
 They need to be involved because they set priorities and the tone of the overall organization.
 The internal communication function needs leadership and leadership needs internal communications to distribute critical information and engage employees.

 Tips to improve internal communication